stefan-it/flair-pos-tagging/README.md

 For training our PoS tagging models we use a BiLSTM with a hidden size of 256, a mini batch size of 8 and an initial learning rate of 0.1.
 We reduce the learning rate by a factor of 0.5 with a patience of 3.
-This factor determnines the number of epochs with no improvement after which learning rate will be reduced.
-We train for a maximum of 500 epochs and use stochastic gradien descent as optimizer.
+This factor determines the number of epochs with no improvement after which learning rate will be reduced.
+We train for a maximum of 500 epochs and use stochastic gradient descent as optimizer.
 For each language we train PoS tagging models and evaluate 3 runs and report an averaged accuracy score.